TOEFL 2026 Ready Checklist: What Prep Must Include

 | All 12 task types | Often partial | Required | Covered across Reading, Listening, Speaking, Writing |

-| Speaking redesign support Listen and Repeat + Interview |
+| Speaking redesign support Listen and Repeat + Take an Interview |

 Often old independent/integrated focus | Required | Covered in section-specific practice and tests |